Ungadeu/-SaaS-Project/README.md

 # -SaaS-Project
 #Ideas: Planner, AI Tutor
-#Features: 1 month free trial to hook users in and then they want to pay to stay on
+#Features: 1-month free trial to hook users in and then they want to pay to stay on
+#Bedan:

+#Seth:

+#Uriel: